UJM-INFO/2018-net-j/README.md

 If a member is disconnected and reconnected, he inform the tracker, and ask it for a list of members in order to synchronize the block (check if there is new block created)

-At this rate we described the each element of our protocol, and the interaction between those elements.
+At this stage, we described each element of our protocol, and the interaction between those elements.